alex-nogard/ipset-blocklist-fortigate/README.md

-# Fortigate ipset Blacklist
+# Fortigate ipset Blocklist
-An Ansible / Python script to import some famous ipset from Firehol github : https://github.com/firehol/blocklist-ipsets and create automated blacklist on Fortigate NGFW
+An Ansible / Python script to import some famous ipset from Firehol github : https://github.com/firehol/blocklist-ipsets and create automated blocklist on Fortigate NGFW

 # How it works ?
 - Download the git project